 We may collect personal data about you when you complete a form on our website or make an enquiry via our Live Chat service.
 If you are referred to one of our clinical services, we will collect data from you and may also receive it from other healthcare providers.
 If you are referred as part of a corporate service, then your details may be shared by your employer, your insurance company or a subscribed service provider (with your consent).

 We will never acquire your contact details from private organisations, nor will we sell your personal data.
 We may on occasion work with carefully selected organisations for the purpose of conducting market research activities, to gain a better understanding of our customer demographics and to update your contact details such as your address.

-If you use our clinical services we will need to collect all the personal data we’ve outlined already, plus sensitive or ‘special category’ information that relates to your physical and/or mental health and any other information deemed as relevant such as your religious beliefs or sexual orientation.
-This data goes on to form your healthcare record, together with additional information such as the personal details of your family and your children.
+If you use our clinical services, we will need to collect all the personal data we’ve outlined already, plus sensitive or ‘special category’ information that relates to your physical and/or mental health including:

 From time to time, care staff may be asked to take clinical photographs of your body for medical purposes, such as in the case of a rash.
 Such photographs would form part of your medical record and would not be made publicly available (without your explicit consent).